-To fulfill, our mission to be a “source of professional development opportunities and a forum for the exchange of ideas”, the Virginia Assessment Group will be offering more professional development opportunities throughout the year to compliment our annual conferences.
-The webinars will provide practical information so participants can utilize the ideas on their campuses.
+The Connect series aims to support our mission to be a “source of professional development opportunities and a forum for the exchange of ideas” by offering more professional development opportunities throughout the year to compliment our annual conference.

 If you have any questions, please contact us at vaassessgroup@gmail.com.